-When: I've found 10 a.m. to be the perfect hour.
-At that
+When: I've found 9 a.m. to be the perfect hour for a short

 time, the trail is still frozen, but the air temperature is warming.
-Around noon, the exposed areas of the trail are getting soft, but by then I'm on the
+Around 11, the exposed areas of the trail are getting soft, but by then I'm

 Where: You may find a hard-packed snowmobile or ATC trail in the

-high mountains, but in general, winter biking is at low altitude.
+high mountains, but in general, most winter biking is at low altitude.
 Just about any trail can

 be ridden with 4 inches of soft snow.
 Once it reaches 6, the uphill will